TAbdiukov/txtShear/README.md

 # HWZ
-![icon](icons8-insulin-pen-96.png) **CLI TEXT SKEWER**

-CLI engine to skew text to a desired angle, emulating handwriting.
+![icon](icons8-insulin-pen-96.png) **CLI TEXT SKEWER** Fast engine to skew (or shear) text by a desired angle, emulating handwriting.
-Tiny & fast Windows app

 ## Usage
 There is no (known) effecient way to handle args, so all args are required.